Danson-Tang96/ECE143_project/README.md

 Install all required packages given in requirement.txt

 ### Jupyter Notebook
-For generating all the plots, run the jupyter notebook We have used multiple functions to generate different plots.
+For generating all the plots, run the jupyter notebook.
+We have used multiple functions to generate different plots.
 These functions are written in respective .py files in pyfiles folder.